 The Board has three classes of directors and our bylaws provide that the number of directors in each class should be as nearly equal in number as possible.
 The term of office of each class of directors is three years.
-The current term of the Class III directors will expire at the 2020 annual meeting of stockholders and, if elected at the 2020 annual meeting, the new term will expire at the 2023 annual meeting of stockholders.
-The current term of the Class I directors will expire at the 2021 annual meeting of stockholders.
-The current term of the Class II directors will expire at the 2022 annual meeting of stockholders.
+The current term of the Class III directors will expire at the 2023 annual meeting of stockholders and, if elected at the 2023 annual meeting, the new term will expire at the 2026 annual meeting of stockholders.
+The current term of the Class I directors will expire at the 2024 annual meeting of stockholders.
+The current term of the Class II directors will expire at the 2025 annual meeting of stockholders.

 Stockholders are being asked to elect four Class III directors.
-The Class III directors will hold office until the 2023 annual meeting of stockholders and their successors have been elected and qualified.
+The Class III directors will hold office until the 2026 annual meeting of stockholders and their successors have been elected and qualified.
 The Board, based on the recommendation of the Nomination and Governance Committee and the unanimous vote of all independent directors of the Board, has nominated Nelson Chung, Felix S. Fernandez, Maan-Huei Hung, and Richard Sun to serve as Class III directors.
-All of the nominees, except Maan-Huei Hung, are currently directors of Bancorp and Cathay Bank, and have served continuously in these capacities since the dates indicated in the table in "Security Ownership of Nominees, Continuing Directors, and Named Executive Officers" below.
+All of the nominees are currently directors of Bancorp and Cathay Bank, and have served continuously in these capacities since the dates indicated in the "Nominees, Continuing Directors, and Executive Officers" below.